 In this blog post and the next, we’ll look at some convincing reasons for new authors to take the self-publishing route.

 Give the “gatekeeper” the run-around:

 There is a lot of satisfaction in making a success out of something that others deem to be a weak prospect.
 In the movie mentioned above, the successful artist had been rejected initially by the label, but she went ahead and recorded her album regardless of the rejection.

 No longer do people see traditional publishing houses as somehow validating authors and their books.
 Traditional publishers were the gatekeepers of what we as the reading public were allowed to read.
 Now people are demanding direct access to whatever they want to read; why would an author opt to allow a traditional publisher to close the gates against his or her adoring fans?
 Let readers be the judge of what is worth reading, not publishing companies.
 (In fact, I’d have to say that reader reviews on Goodreads.com and Amazon.com are how people judge what they will or will not read; authors must make sure they have reviews–hopefully positive–on these sites!)

-This of course begs the question: What can a self-published author expect to earn per book?
+This, of course, begs the question: What can a self-published author expect to earn per book?
 I can’t give you a straight answer here.
-Because an independent author has more options for distribution (i.e., sell books via one’s own website, book seller websites, other websites, in stores, etc.), and because online booksellers are continually tweaking the author plans, the amount retained by each author varies.
+Because an independent author has more options for distribution (i.e., sell books via one’s own website, bookseller websites, other websites, in stores, etc.), and because online booksellers are continually tweaking the author plans, the amount retained by each author varies.
 By selling on one’s own website, an author can keep it all (minus their expenses in producing each book).
-Authorearnings.com reports in their study of bestsellers on Amazon.com, that as of July, 2014, “…self-published authors earn more in royalties than Big 5 authors, combined.”
+Authorearnings.com reported in their study of bestsellers on Amazon.com, that as of July, 2014, “…self-published authors earn more in royalties than Big 5 authors, combined.”

 In our next blog post, we’ll explore four other reasons to self-publish.